Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-bridge/events.md

 ## `on` and `off`

-To start working with events, use the `on` and `off` functions.
-Here’s a basic example of the `on`
+To start working with events, the `on` and `off` functions are used.

-function:
+Here’s a basic example of the `on` function:

 ```typescript
 import { on } from '@telegram-apps/bridge';